Consensys/doc.ethsigner/docs/Tutorials/Multifile.md

 Use the [web3.js library](https://github.com/ethereum/web3.js/) to create a key file where:

 * `<AccountPrivateKey>` is the private key of the account with which EthSigner will sign transactions.
 * `<Password>` is the password for the key file being created.
-The password must match the password saved in the password file created above.
+The password must match the password saved in the password file created above (`passwordFile` in this example).

 !!! example